The Writing Master

-The Writing Master is an 1882 painting by Thomas Eakins.
-It is part of the collection of the Metropolitan Museum of Art.
+The Writing Master is an oil painting on canvas executed in 1882 by the American painter Thomas Eakins.
+It is part of the collection of the Metropolitan Museum of Art, in New York.

 The subject of the painting is Eakin's father, the calligraphist Benjamin Eakins.
+He is seen seated at a desk, in a dark room, fully absorbed in his writing.